Adamskoullos/TraderDashboards/README.md

     - Add Copyright to the center
 - [ ] Validate HMTL and CSS
 - [ ] Add template to all pages
 - [ ] Adjust active tab and file name for each page
+- [ ] Make sure all 3rd party code is labelled with comments and any credits complete
 - **Milestone 1:** To have the project set-up and have the common code in place to use across the website pages ready to begin work on page specific tasks

 ### Sprint 2 - Create trading dashboards